Is It Cheaper to Insure an Audi A4 or a BMW 325i?

 Aside from these differences, however, both cars had similar ratings across all major safety categories.
 Both vehicles achieved the highest “Good” rating in all crashworthiness categories.

-The A4’s Insurance Will Cost Approximately $130 Less Over a 5 Year Period
+The A4’s Insurance Will Cost Approximately $130 Less Over Five years

 Most insurance estimates have declared the Audi A4 to be the cheaper vehicle – but the difference isn’t significant.